The Course

 Here is an overview of the topics covered in each section as confidence and practice builds with each visit.
 The interactive nature of the learning means that sometimes topics may be moved to a different section.

-Scroll down for details on each of the sessions.
+Click on the Blue Push-Buttons below for details on each of the sessions.

 In this gem Rob discusses the space solid and stereopsis and how our work helps us gain insight into how the person is functioning in their space world and the myriad of ways we can help them be more effective and more efficient.